GauthierBassereau/A-R-G-O-S/README.md

 (Those are all trained with Classifier Free Guidance)

 ## Timeline
-1/ **Done**/ DINO encoder for image and text loaded from torch hub.
+- [x] DINO encoder for image and text loaded from torch hub.
-2/ **Done** / Create the Image and text pairs dataset streamed from huggingface 5/ **Todo** / Train Decoder on Image dataset as an Auto-Encoder to be able to have visual interpretaion of futur predictions.
+- [x] Create the Image and text pairs dataset streamed from huggingface
+- [ ] Train Decoder on Image dataset as an Auto-Encoder to be able to have visual interpretaion of futur predictions.
-6/**Todo** / Pre-train the flow matching Dit using the Image dataset.
+- [ ] Pre-train the flow matching Dit using the Image dataset.
 Exactly like a text to image generation model.
-7/**Todo** / Create the video and instructions pairs dataset streamed from hugginface 8/**Todo** / Train the flow matching Dit using the Video dataset.
+- [ ] Create the video and instructions pairs dataset streamed from hugginface
+- [ ] Train the flow matching Dit using the Video dataset.
-9/**Todo** / Create the video and actions pairs dataset, streamed from hugginface 10/**Todo** / Continue flow matching DiT training by adding action modality too.
+- [ ] Create the video and actions pairs dataset, streamed from hugginface
+- [ ] Continue flow matching DiT training by adding action modality too.

 ---